dayglojesus/x_types/README.md

       } #10.7
     } #case
 </code>
+* Or you can be civilized and install it at the same you install Puppet and Facter
-* Not tested with 10.8 Mountain Lion
+* x_types is not yet tested with 10.8 Mountain Lion

 ### Notes: